mturcic1/MyPortfolio/README.md

 # MyPortfolio

-These are my Python learning projects.
+These are general code skeletons that could be useful.